-- Use locate to find file long\text.txt.
+- Use locate to find file long_text.txt on the server.
 Is the output absolutely correct?
-If not, why? - Where is executable of mc?
+If not, why? - 2 Where is executable of mc?
 Why can be such information useful?
-Where are its libraries, data, configuration and manual? - Which software is related to keywords permission and compress (use e.g. apropos)?
+Where are its libraries, data, configuration and manual? - 3 Which software is related to keywords permission and compress (use e.g. apropos)?
 Use man to explore some of them.